Whether you rent or own your property, it’s not uncommon to encounter a mould issue at some stage during the year if conditions become damp.

 Here are some tips to help you avoid inviting mould into your home.

 Mould is a fungal growth that thrives on moisture.
 It can grow in your home during the wetter months when conditions are damp, dark and poorly ventilated.
 Mould can grow in your bathroom, kitchen, cluttered storage areas, wall and roof spaces and behind furniture.

-When mould dries out or is disturbed, it releases spores which can cause illness in some people or exacerbate existing health issues.
-This can include conditions like asthma, respiratory infections, sinus problems, rashes and watery itchy red eyes.
+When mould dries out or is disturbed, it releases spores which can cause illness in some people.
+It can also exacerbate existing health issues.
+This can include conditions like asthma, respiratory infections, sinus problems, rashes and watery, itchy red eyes.

-Preventing mould in your rental property requires a joint effort by you and your landlord.
-It’s important to restrict moisture from entering your home and growing once it’s inside.
+Preventing mould at home requires a joint effort by you and your landlord.
+It’s important to stop moisture from entering your home and growing once it’s inside.

 A few common culprits of mould include: